StyleCity: Large-Scale 3D Urban Scenes Stylization

 \subsubsection{Result Comparisons.}

-We compared our method with the image-guided explicit texture stylization StyleMesh \cite{hollein2022stylemesh}, image- and text-guided NeRF stylization methods ARF \cite{zhang2022arf} and instructN2N \cite{haque2023instructnerf}.
+Given the downgraded performance of image or video stylization in 3D scenarios regarding 3D geometric and appearance consistency \cite{chiang2022stylizing, huang2021learning, huang2022stylizednerf}, our focus lies on 3D stylization baselines.
+We compared our method with the image-guided explicit texture stylization StyleMesh \cite{hollein2022stylemesh}, image- and text-guided NeRF stylization methods ARF \cite{zhang2022arf} and InstructN2N \cite{haque2023instructnerf}.
 We ran baselines using official source codes and increased the content loss hyperparameter used in StyleMesh and ARF by 10 times for photorealism.
-We took the same pivot views (Sec~\ref{sec:method_view_plan}) as their training input.
+We took the same pivot views (\cref{sec:method_view_plan}) as their training input.
 We evaluated the performance of foreground content similarity by edge-SSIM (eSSIM) and masked LPIPS \cite{zhang2018perceptual} between source and stylized testing views, and semantic style similarity by image-text CLIP score \cite{hessel2021clipscore} between the text reference and stylized testing views with the same sky background.
 Moreover, we conducted a user study on content preservation and style matching of stylized models.
 Table \ref{tab:exp_quan} and Fig. \ref{fig:exp_qual_results} demonstrate quantitative and qualitative comparisons.

 By comparison, our results achieved higher fidelity of motifs and style details such as logos, and semantically matched styles like lit windows, while other baselines lead to blurriness or non-photorealism.
 The 2D generative diffusion-based 3D lifting method InstructN2N tends to have minor global color changes although preserves more original content features.
 We also found it difficult to learn abstract-style prompts.
 For example, it always coats the scene with blue for "blue hour" prompts even along with other style-related descriptions.
 Optimization-based artistic style transfer methods (StyleMesh and ARF) lead to dramatic content distortion without photorealism concerns.
 From visual results, hazy artifacts appear in all scenes in volume rendering based neural field stylization (ARF and InstructN2N).
 From the user study's feedback, we found ARF got the lowest "style match" score because of its blurry appearance.
 Besides, in the absence of semantic matching, image-guided methods tend to transfer mismatched styles, such as ARF stylizing buildings with the purple sky and background with building colors in Fig.~\ref{fig:exp_qual_results}.